Using Spotify on the road just got safer | Malay Mail

-SAN FRANCISCO, Jan 18 — Spotify has announced the official roll-out of a more driver-friendly Now Playing view on Android.
+STOCKHOLM, Jan 19 — Spotify has announced the official roll-out of a more driver-friendly Now Playing view on Android.

-Unfortunately, this simplified view also omits some application functionality leaving drivers only with the options to play/pause and skip, shuffle, and favorite tracks.
+Unfortunately, this simplified view also omits some application functionality leaving drivers only with the options to play/pause and skip, shuffle, and favourite tracks.

 If you have passengers in the vehicle to be your DJ or you’re simply not a fan of Car View, Spotify explains that you can opt out of the interface by just tapping the three dots menu, at least, “until you next connect to a car.”
 Otherwise, Car View can be permanently disabled within the Spotify app’s settings.